gotmax23/go-vendor-tools-mirror/README.md

 <https://fedora.gitlab.io/sigs/go/go-vendor-tools/>

-## Stability

-The Go Vendor Tools project is under active development and available in the stable Fedora for testing purposes.
-Expect some breaking changes between releases.
-Anyone using the `%go_vendor_*` macros in active Fedora packages MUST join the Fedora Golang Matrix room and Fedora Go SIG mailing list to be notified of any major changes.

 ## Author

 The Go Vendor Tools project was authored by Maxwell G and is maintained by them and the